 The FAFSA application is available October 1st each year.
 Some resources are limited, so apply early.

 Never assume you will NOT be eligible!
 You will not know what types of financial aid you are eligible for until you apply.

-Note: When you complete the FAFSA application process, you will be considered for Federal and State grants, SAL loans and work-study.
+Note: When you complete the Free Application for Federal Aid (FAFSA) application process, you will be considered for Federal and State grants, Federal Direct loans and work-study.

 The Federal processor will email you the Student Aid Report.
 The report details information that you provided and informs you of any corrections that need to be made.
 At the same time that you receive the Student Aid Report, the Financial Aid Office receives your information electronically as long as you listed SCTC as one of your school choices.
 Once we receive that file electronically, the Financial Aid Staff will determine if additional information or documentation is required, at which time, the staff will send you a letter indicating what is needed.

 The Southern Crescent Technical School Code is 005621 .

 No, you do not need a PIN number to apply for financial aid.
 The PIN number has been replaced with a FSA ID.

 Each SCTC campus has computer areas available.
 Visit our Financial Aid Help page for step by step videos.
 If you need assistance, the Financial Aid Office re more than willing to help.